tiepdotme/hoanganhduc.github.io/archlinux.md

 ## Build Live Arch ISO

 Using this repository, [Archiso](https://wiki.archlinux.org/index.php/Archiso) and some additional configurations, one can build a live Arch ISO image.
 To recreate what I have built, download [livearch.tar.gz]({{ site.baseurl }}/misc/livearch.tar.gz), extract it with `tar -xvf livearch.tar.gz` to obtain the `livearch` folder, then `sudo chown -R root:root livearch`, and run `./build.sh -v` inside the `livearch` folder as `root`.
-(You may need around 25 - 30 GB of free disk space.)
+(You may need around 25 - 30 GB of free disk space, and the package [archiso](https://wiki.archlinux.org/index.php/archiso).)

 ### archlinux-2020.03.14-x86_64.iso [unofficial]